stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 ---
 Since 2018 there has been a plethora of single-use-apps for OKRs.
 The good ones have pretty much the same approach and functionality.

-\#stratapp takes OKRs to a whole new level, because #stratapp _is not_ a single-use-app.
+\#stratapp takes OKRs to a whole new level, because #stratapp _is not_ a single-use-OKR-app.

 There are 3 reasons why #stratapp is the world's best OKR software application right now: